 Children got up before 7am and did household chores such as polishing floors before breakfast at 8am.
 Bedtime was at 8pm although the young children were woken at 9pm to go to the toilet.
 Anyone wetting the bed was paraded around with the wet sheet around their head and then given a cold shower.
 In 1907, a total of 127 children were in the homes although there were only 92 cots and beds so some bed-sharing was taking place.

 Boys were taught carpentry and shoemaking, while girls were prepared for domestic service.
-A boys' Drum and Fife band was started by the industrial trainer in 1905 and the band sometimes played at local functions.
-Some boys from the homes went on to join the training ship Exmouth.
+A boys' drum and fife band was started by the industrial trainer in 1905 and the band sometimes played at local functions.
+Some boys from the home went on to join training ships such as the Formidable and Exmouth.

 Visiting at the homes was severely restricted.
 Parents who were in the main workhouse could visit their children once every six weeks, mothers on Saturday afternoons, and fathers on Sunday.
 Parents outside the workhouse could visit every three months on special application to the Superintendent.